-(Policy SS6 - Extract) Development proposals should conserve and enhance those environmental assets that contribute towards the county's distinctiveness, in particular its settlement pattern,
+(Policy SS6 - Extract) Development proposals should conserve and enhance those environmental assets that contribute towards the county's distinctiveness, in particular its settlement pattern, landscape, and especially those with specific environmental designations.
+In addition, proposals should maintain and improve the effectiveness of those ecosystems essential to the health and

-Herefordshire Council has identified the character of landscapes within the plan area of which a number fall within the group parish and have been defined in this NDP (para 2.14).
-This matter is covered in Policy WEO9 which will enable the differences between the landscape areas to be appreciated (NPPF para 171).
-Enhancements are sought through the introductory part of the policy, where appropriate, within development proposals.
+Part of the group parish falls within the Wye valley AONB which is a nationally important landscape.
+Herefordshire Council has identified the character of landscapes within its area of which a number fall within the group parish and have been defined in this NDP.
+These matters are covered in Policy WG14 which differentiates between the importance of these landscape areas (NPPF para 171).
+Enhancements are sought through the policy where appropriate with development proposals.
 Landscape features that contribute towards the local green infrastructure network are to be protected.